davidbau/webhome/content/16-03-25-choosing-a-research-path.md

 the first time, it is best to let the computers devise their own algorithms.

-Computers programming themselves: it is a real phase-change.

 ### Can Deep Neural Networks be Designed?

 But does stocastic gradient descent really mean the end of